-b) Financing components
+d) Financing components

 The Company does not expect to have any contracts where the period between the transfer of the promised goods or services to the customer and payment by the customer exceeds one year.
-As a consequence, the Company does not adjust any of the transaction prices for the time value of money.
+Consequently, the Company does not adjust any of the transaction prices for the time value of money.

-- B. Contract costs - a) Incremental costs of obtaining a contract
+- D. Contract costs - c) Incremental costs of obtaining a contract